TheGoodlike13/liberty_or_death/README.md

 So we finally have something like a directory, namely `/usr/local/etc/openldap`.
 I'm gonna put the file there and then... uh...
 I guess hope it works.
-Yet another case where I have no way to verify something work without proceeding forward, which could have drastic results.
+Yet another case where I have no way to verify something works without proceeding forward, which could have drastic results.
 I suppose a snapshot is in order.